openhab/org.openhab.binding.zwave/doc/ameta/hazw5sabc_0_0.md

 ### Parameter 100: Change Parameters 101-104 Back to Default Settings

 Change Parameters 101-104 Back to Default Settings
-If changes are made to parameters 101-104, you can set parameter 100 to 1 to reset 101-104 back to default.
+<p&gtIf changes are made to parameters 101-104, you can set parameter 100 to 1 to reset 101-104 back to default.</p&gt
 Values in the range 0 to 1 may be set.

 The manufacturer defined default value is ```0```.